Aloshi/EmulationStation/THEMES.md

 Components
 ==========

 A theme is made up of components, which have various types.
-At the moment, the only type is `image`.
+At the moment, only types `image` and `text` are supported.
 Components are rendered in the order they are defined - that means you'll want to define the background first, a header image second, etc.

+Components may use the following variables to setup system dependend paths or texts:
+`%SYSTEM_NAME%` - replaced with the name of the current system (e.g. "nes") `%SYSTEM_FULLNAME%` - replaced with the full name of the current system (e.g. "Nintento Entertainment System") `%SYSTEM_GAMECOUNT%` - number of games available.

 The "image" component
 =====================

 Used to display an image.

 `<path>` - path to the image file.
-Most common file types are supported, and . and ~ are properly expanded.
+Most common file types are supported, and . and ~ and %VAR% are properly expanded.

 `<pos>` - the position, as two screen percentages, at which to display the image.